 “The whole way the program is laid out, the bottom line is that it starts with self-appraisal,” said current AFR Case Manager Gretchen Sauer, who is a former patient.
 “They empty out your baggage with going through the whole process.”

-Patients can choose the faith-based track, but also work in other tracks to keep from falling into monotony.
+Patients can choose the faith-based track but also work with other tracks to keep from falling into monotony.
 Gretchen says that is the only way she was able to complete the program.
 “One night I could go faith-based and praise,” she said.
 “One night I could go to AA or NA.
-Then the days I was really angry I’d go to CBT track and talk about my anger and how to work through that.
+Then the days I was really angry, I’d go to CBT track and talk about my anger and how to work through that.
 I have Native American in my background, so I could go to the Indigenous track – anything I wanted to do.”

-AFR is the only rehab facility that is certified to practice Celebrate Recovery, a program that began 20 years ago at Saddleback Church in California.
-The program is based upon Biblical teaching, rather than psychological principles and offers group fellowship for Christians struggling through addiction.
+A Forever Recovery is the only rehab facility that is certified to practice Celebrate Recovery, a program that began 20 years ago at Saddleback Church in California.
+The program is based upon Biblical teaching, rather than psychological principles and offers group fellowship for Christians struggling with addiction.

 The bottom line is that the faith-based track is just one path patients can take.
 As Gretchen did during her recovery process, patients can also take a little from the faith-based track while taking advantage of others.
 It is something that makes AFR unique and helps its patients find success.